proxytranslation/user-docs/dashboard/menu/dashboard/pathsettings.md

 ## Path settings - Cache & Cookie, Content Type Overrides

-You can add project paths here and define Cache and Cookie overrides for them.
-Enter a new path, which you can set to be a prefix or an exact URL, and click on Add Path.
-A NEw rule dropdown menu will appear.
+Here, you can add target domain paths and define Cache and Cookie overrides for them.
+Enter a new path (you can set it to be a prefix or an exact URL), then click on Add Path.
+A New rule dropdown is displayed.
 You can choose either Cache and Cookie Overrides, Content Type Overrides, or both.
 After selecting one, the dropdown will disappear, but you'll still be able to add the other using the plus icon that appears next to the path.

 By clicking on 'Edit rule', you can set the Cache override to public, private or ignore according to your needs. set the maxAge and override